 These selling opportunities take less work because your existing customers already know and trust you.
 It takes less paperwork and time entering their data because you already have their information in your database.
 To find new customers, you have to spend money on advertising, mailings, sales presentations, phone calls and so forth to make that first sale.

 One thing is certain: unhappy merchants who never get their payment processing problems resolved will report their displeasure to just about everyone they know.
 But those who once had problems that you fixed will likely be your loyal customers for life.
 In addition, they will tell fellow merchants to use you for their processing needs.
 As a new business generator, word-of-mouth testimonials can't be beat.

 Your true value to your customers is often defined by how well you take on the role of problem solver.
-Once you solve a problem, make sure to cement your success by following up with a phone call to ensure your
+Once you solve a problem, make sure to cement your success by following up with a phone call to ensure your customer is satisfied.

 Like doctors, plumbers, electricians, repairmen, advertising agents and web designers, ISOs and merchant level salespeople are in a service-oriented industry.
 It is important to be "up close and personal" with your clients and to always follow up with them.